Best Hiking Watch For The Trail Less Traveled

 Battery Life

-Depending on the duration of your typical trip into the backcountry this may (or may not) be an important consideration in an outdoor watch.
-All the hiking watches reviewed here should see you through a one (or two) day outdoor adventure without the need to look for your nearest electrical socket.
+Depending on the duration of your typical trip into the backcountry, battery life may or may not be an important consideration in an outdoor watch.
+All the hiking watches reviewed here should last through a one or two-day outdoor adventure without the need to search for your nearest electrical socket.

 However, for those of us who expect to be out for multiple days, weeks, or even months, then longevity from your mountain watches battery is something you may wish to prioritize.
 Certainly, hauling a spare battery pack is a possibility, but that’s extra weight on your back.